Westmoreland high school roundup: GCC baseball opens season with no-hitter

 Franklin Regional 4, Greensburg Salem 2 — Mallory Halleck and Brooke Zanotto homered as No. 3 Franklin Regional (4-2, 3-0) won in Section 1-5A.
 Emily Monahan hit a two-run home run in the first inning for Greensburg Salem (1-2, 1-2).

-Penn-Trafford 15, Armstrong 2 — Bree Ginther was 5 for 5 with a double and two RBIs and Morgan Nedley was 3 for 5 with a double, triple, home run and five RBIs as No. 2 Penn-Trafford (2-1, 2-0) claimed a Section 1-5A victory.
+Penn-Trafford 15, Armstrong 2 — Bree Ginther was 5 for 5 with a double and two RBIs and Emma Nedley was 3 for 5 with a double, triple, home run and five RBIs as No. 2 Penn-Trafford (2-1, 2-0) claimed a Section 1-5A victory.

-Derry 11, Highlands 9 — Morgan Kelly had a home run and two doubles and Danielle Zemba doubled as Derry (1-0, 1-0) won in Section 1-4A.
+Derry 11, Highlands 9 — Chelsea Bisi went 5 for 5 with a home run, two doubles and two singles, Morgan Kelly had a home run and two doubles and Danielle Zemba doubled as Derry (1-0, 1-0) won in Section 1-4A.

 Yough 6, West Mifflin 4 — Alona Sleith was 2 for 4 with a double, home run and three RBIs as the No. 1 Cougars (3-1, 1-0) earned a Section 2-4A win.
 Hannah Bach and Aubrie Mance also were 2 for 4.